-Workers employed in companies that administer their own skills development fund resources - and only in connection with an agreement on vocational training that leads to a vocational qualification - may also apply to the skills development fund for support.
+Workers employed in enterprises that administer their own skills development fund resources - and only in connection with an agreement on vocational training that leads to a vocational qualification - may also apply to the skills development fund for support.

 It is agreed that the above is a pilot scheme applicable only in the period of the collective agreement.
-The pilot scheme will therefore lapse on 29 February 2020.
+The pilot scheme will therefore lapse on 28 February 2023.